 Tarsal Tunnel Syndrome Treatment

-Rest from any aggravating activities and apply cold therapy in the acute phase when the foot or ankle is painful and inflamed.
+Rest from any aggravating activities and apply the PRICE principles of protection, rest, ice, compression and elevation.
+Apply cold therapy in the acute phase when the foot or ankle is painful and inflamed.
 Your Doctor may prescribe anti-inflammatory medication to help reduce pain and inflammation.
+Once the initial pain and inflammation have gone then a full rehabilitation program which includes stretching exercises and strengthening exercises for the foot can begin.

 Stretching exercises may include stretching for the calf muscles (gastrocnemius and soleus) as well as the plantar fascia under the foot.
 Strengthening exercises are similar to that of an ankle sprain but may focus more on inversion strengthening or strengthening as the foot turns inwards.